The following rules will apply to riders attempting their own Everesting. If in doubt, refer to rule #5.

 – The ride does not have to be ridden on sealed roads.
 In fact you get bonus kudos and cafe-respect for hitting the vitamin G.

 – The first Everesting ride for each climb will be signified by ‘First’ on the hall of fame (or First* if you everested at the same time as more than one other rider).
 Copied a ride that someone else has done?
 It absolutely still counts in the hall of fame.
-Everesting is tough whichever way you look at it.
-This isn’t Beach Road so in the spirit of adventure why not seek something uncharted and stamp your name on the side of it?
+Everesting is tough whichever way you look at it, although in the spirit of adventure why not seek something uncharted and stamp your name on the side of it?

 – Interested in Everesting as a group for a first known ascent?
 That’s fine, and so long as you are not finishing hours and hours apart we’ll include all riders in the Hall of Fame with an asterisk to signify the group attempt.